Shane Jones: Opposition, 2008–2014

 Labour was defeated at the election and Jones contested the Northland electorate unsuccessfully, but was returned to parliament as a list member due to his high list placing of 16.
 Labour lost again in the 2011 election; Jones was defeated in Tāmaki Makaurau but remained a list MP.
 During his six years as an opposition MP, Jones held various portfolios in the Goff, Shearer and Cunliffe shadow cabinets including building and construction, infrastructure, economic development, transport, fisheries, forestry and Māori affairs.

 He was twice removed from his portfolios under controversy.
 On 10 June 2010, after the release of ministerial credit card records, Jones admitted to having used a Crown credit card for personal expenditure, but assured the public that he had reimbursed the Crown in full for the expenditure.
 Later that day Jones admitted that he had used the card to hire pornographic films at hotels while on ministerial business.
 The credit card record showed that he chartered an executive jet for $1200, which he claimed was due to bad weather which forced a change in his schedule.
 Four days later, opposition leader Phil Goff demoted Jones along with two other Labour MPs for misuse of ministerial credit cards.

 As Associate Minister of Immigration in 2008, Jones approved the citizenship application of Labour Party donor, Chinese businessman and later convicted money launderer William Yan, also known as Bill Liu.
 Four years later, Yan was charged with making false declarations on immigration documents.
 On 23 May 2012, Jones stood down from the front bench and his shadow portfolios while an investigation took place.
-Labour Party leader David Shearer asked the Auditor-General to investigate Jones' handling of the citizenship application.
+Labour Party leader David Shearer asked the Auditor-General to investigate Jones's handling of the citizenship application.
 Jones had acted against officials' advice that he should decline the application because of questions about Yan's multiple identities and a warrant for his arrest in China.
 Jones defended his decision, saying it was based on humanitarian grounds because a high-level Government official had told him that Yan faced execution if he returned to China.
 Shearer said Jones supported the decision to refer the matter to the Auditor-General because Jones must be given a chance to clear his name.
 On 24 May 2012, Yan was found not guilty on all the immigration charges.
 The Auditor-General investigation commenced on 30 May 2012.
 When it reported back the following year, it found no evidence that there was any improper motive, collusion, or political interference in the decision to authorise citizenship.

 In 2014, while economic development spokesperson, Jones alleged that Progressive Enterprises, owner of Countdown supermarkets, was involved in racketeering and extortion.
 A Commerce Commission investigation found no evidence to support the claims.